najs-framework/najs-eloquent/README.md

 ### Accessor

-You can define an accessor by `getter` of ES7, or a function like Laravel Eloquent
+You can define an accessor by `getter` or a function like Laravel Eloquent

 ```typescript
 // file: Accessor.ts